 Student-athlete is expected to attend offered tutorials and/or seek extra help in particular subject.

-Student-athlete should attend all practices and games to support team unless attending tutorial or other requirement on established action plan
+Student-athlete should attend all practices and games to support team unless attending tutorial or other requirement on established action plan.

 Student-athlete is allowed to practice with team.